Murmurations

 They cut the heart out.

-Hauled it away.
-Iron cast nerves Of sheet metal grey.
-Lag bolts and valves Flanges and fans, Motors erased now, Once spun and ran.
+And hauled it away.
+Iron cast nerves In sheet metal grey.
+Lag bolts and valves, Flanges and fans, Motors now quiet, Once spun and ran.
 Out in day light Pale green tower.
-This house held its' breath For a chilly blue hour.
+This house held its' breath For a chilly grey hour.
 Forty full years Of cigarette fumes, Sorrowful echoes, Neapolitan tunes.
 Housework and homework.
 Rattled its’ core.
-Family folk rhythms Beat solemn no more.
-Capillaries, arteries Coiled the frame Gasping and hissing, Whispering warm names.
+Family folk rhythms Beat buoyant no more.
+Capillaries, arteries Coiled the frame Gasping and hissing, Whispering our names.
 Inhaling the sighs Of dusted, swept rooms.
 Does it now matter?
 For what and to whom?
-On sidewalk stretched out, Pulled away from its’ pedestal.
+On sidewalk stretched out, Torn from its’ pedestal.
 Naked and feeble For neighbors to ogle.
-I remember its’ father, A hulking ore octopus.
+I remember the former, A hulking ore octopus.
 Now it’s successor, A soldier, much lesser.
-When baby arrived, Cradled into the cavity, It warmed once again Pushing heat against gravity.
-But the echo and tone, of a one handed clap, proclaimed my warm heart Was now left for scrap.
+When baby arrived, Cradled into its' cavity, It cooed once again, Pushing heat against gravity.
+But the echo and tone, Of a one handed clap, Proclaimed my warmed heart Was now left for scrap.
 3/8/21

 0 Comments